epam-python-courses-7-bsu/FinalTaskRssParser/README.md

 '--limit N' arguments, we take N news from our DB.
 * If in addition to '--to-pdf' or/and '--to-html' and '--date Y%M%D' there is '--limit N' we write down N news with that date to file(s) pdf or/and html
+* If '--colorize' is in console args then we colorize our news in random colors.
+If there is no '--colorize' we use usual color (grey-white)
+## Important!
+When using pdf or html converting input your path in look like this: "C:\Test\"